 The name “Ham” means hot, black, noise, or troubled.
 “Kek”, the final god in the Ogdoad, means darkness, flood water, or twilight.
 These similarities suggest that Kek represents Ham.
 Additionally, Kek is also known as Horus, therefore Ham = Kek = Horus.

 In addition to the similarities between name meanings, the family structure of Noah’s family and that of the Ogdoad is identical, since Nun and Naunet were the parents/creators of the other three male gods and their female consorts.

 According to Genesis, the pre-Flood and post-Flood patriarchs lived for long timespans.
 Noah lived 950 years, and Shem lived 600 years.
 Ham and Japheth probably had similar lifespans to that of Shem.
-These patriarchs, who survived to see many generations of descendents, likely left immense legacies amongst their descendents.
+These patriarchs, who survived to see many generations of descendants, likely left immense legacies amongst their descendants.